Q. What is FreeRTOS?

 Yes, you can learn more about how to get listed here.

-Q. What does AWS IoT Device Tester for Amazon FreeRTOS test?
+Q. What does AWS IoT Device Tester for FreeRTOS test?

-AWS IoT Device Tester for Amazon FreeRTOS tests that the combination of Amazon FreeRTOS libraries, FreeRTOS kernel, and microcontroller board’s device drivers are compatible and can interoperate with AWS IoT services.
-AWS IoT Device Tester confirms the porting layer interfaces (implemented by semiconductor vendors) for Amazon FreeRTOS libraries function correctly on top of the device drivers.
+AWS IoT Device Tester for FreeRTOS tests that the combination of a FreeRTOS IoT reference integration with a microcontroller board’s porting layer interfaces and underlying device drivers are compatible and can interoperate with AWS IoT services.
+AWS IoT Device Tester confirms the porting layer interfaces (implemented by semiconductor vendors) for FreeRTOS libraries function correctly on top of the device drivers.
 Also, AWS IoT Device Tester runs end-to-end tests to confirm the microcontroller board can authenticate and interoperate with AWS IoT services.

-Q. How do I get technical support for AWS IoT Device Tester for Amazon FreeRTOS?
+Q. How do I get technical support for AWS IoT Device Tester for FreeRTOS?

 Q. How can I get my microcontroller-based hardware platform listed in the AWS Partner Device Catalog?

-Q. In which regions is AWS IoT Device Tester for Amazon FreeRTOS available?
+Q. In which regions is AWS IoT Device Tester for FreeRTOS available?

-AWS IoT Device Tester for Amazon FreeRTOS is available in all the regions where Amazon FreeRTOS is supported.
+AWS IoT Device Tester for FreeRTOS is available in all the regions where FreeRTOS is supported.

-Q. How much does AWS IoT Device Tester for Amazon FreeRTOS cost?
+Q. How much does AWS IoT Device Tester for FreeRTOS cost?

-AWS IoT Device Tester for Amazon FreeRTOS is free to use.
+AWS IoT Device Tester for FreeRTOS is free to use.
 However, you will be responsible for any costs associated with AWS usage as part of qualification tests.
-A single run of the AWS IoT Device Tester tests involve 200 connections and 2000 messages exchanged with AWS IoT Core.
-For example, it would cost less than a cent for a single run of the AWS IoT Device Tester using us-east region.
+On average, a single run of the AWS IoT Device Tester would cost less than a cent.
 Please refer to AWS IoT Core pricing for associated costs.

-Q. What is the difference between AWS IoT Greengrass and Amazon FreeRTOS?
+Q. What is the difference between AWS IoT Greengrass and FreeRTOS?